QHanif/Student-Management-System/README.md

 ## App Navigation

-- User will first register a new account at 'registerPage.html'.
+- Users will first register a new account at 'registerPage.html'.
 The data entered in the form is validated using inline Regex for initial client-side validation.

 - After the form is submitted, 'validation.js' validates the input again using built-in regex functions for additional client-side validation.